orstavik/JoiComponents/book/chapter3/Pattern1_EventRecording.md

-# Pattern: ComposedEvents
+# Pattern: EventRecording

-ComposedEvent is a pattern for transforming one series of events into another series of events.
+EventRecording is a pattern for transforming one series of events into another series of events.
+You are composing one or more events from a series of one or more other events.
-`Double-tap to zoom`, `drag to scroll`, and even good all `click` and `doubleclick` are all examples of such composed events or gestures implemented natively by the browsers.
+`Double-tap to zoom`, `drag to scroll`, and even good all `click` and `doubleclick` are all examples of such recorded events or gestures implemented natively by the browsers.

-When creating a ComposedEvent yourself, you must:
+**EventRecording** is done with the following steps:
-1. listen for a series of more primitive, underlying events,
+1. record a series of more primitive, underlying events,
-2. when the events fit a certain pattern described by a) time, b) sequence, and/or c) value (such as position of fingers in touch-events), and
+2. if and when the events fit a certain pattern described by
-3. then the ComposedEvent is detected and a new custom event is dispatched.
+   * time,
+   * sequence, and/or
+   * value (such as position of fingers in touch-events),
+3. then dispatch one or more new composed events.

-ComposedEvent is a variant of the ReactiveMethod pattern, but
+EventRecording is a variant of the ReactiveMethod pattern, but
 instead of treating the reactive method as an endpoint for external use, the reactive method function as an internal processing (a middle step) that produces an event (the end result) for external use.
-Where the ReactiveMethod pattern only *listen-then-react*, the EventComposition *listen-then-react-then-dispatch*.
+Where the ReactiveMethod pattern only *listen-then-react*, the EventRecording pattern *listens-then-react-then-dispatch*.

 ### Example: tripple-click-element